Efficient Large Language Models: A Survey: LLM Frameworks

-\textbf{MLC-LLM.} MLC-LLM~\cite{mlc-llm} aspires to empower individuals to develop, optimize, and deploy AI models on a diverse array of devices.
-Central to MLC-LLM's approach is the concept of device-native AI.
-Recognizing the vast spectrum of devices in use today, from high-end servers to smartphones, MLC-LLM compiles models and deploys them in a process that is inherently tailored to the specific capabilities and constraints of each device \cite{tvm, metaschedule, tensorir}.
-This device-native focus ensures that AI models are not only efficient but also highly optimized for the environments in which they operate.
-With its strong focus on compiling and optimizing models for prototyping on edge devices, MLC-LLM is a powerful tool for deploying on-device AI models and exhibits state-of-the-art performance in terms of throughput across a range of devices.
+\textbf{MLC LLM.} MLC LLM (Machine Learning Compilation for Large Language Models)~\citep{mlc-llm} allows individuals to develop, optimize, and deploy LLMs on a wide range of platforms such as mobile phones and web browsers.
+Central to MLC LLM is its focus on machine learning compilation techniques.
+MLC-LLM compiles LLMs and deploys them in a process that is inherently tailored to the specific capabilities and constraints of each platform and hardware~\citep{tvm, metaschedule, tensorir}.
+This platform-native approach ensures that LLMs are not only efficient but also highly optimized for the platforms in which they operate.

-\textbf{Sax.} Sax~\cite{google2023saxml} is a platform designed by Google for deploying Pax, JAX, and PyTorch models for inference tasks.
-Within Sax, there is a unit referred to as Sax cell (or Sax cluster) thatl is made up of an administrative server coupled with multiple model servers.
-The role of the admin server is multifaceted: it monitors the model servers, allocates published models to these servers for inference, and guides clients in finding the appropriate model server for specific published models.
-Sax is essentially complementary to the Pax framework and while Pax focuses on massively distributed workloads, Sax is geared toward model serving.
+\textbf{Sax.} Sax~\citep{google2023saxml} is a platform designed by Google for serving Pax, JAX, and PyTorch models for inference tasks.
+It supports distributed inference with tensor and data parallelism.
+It also integrates easily with Google Cloud and cloud monitoring with Prometheus metrics.

-\textbf{Mosec.} Mosec~\cite{yang2021mosec} is designed for serving large deep learning models particularly in cloud environments.
-It is built to streamline the serving of machine learning models into backend services and microservices.
-Key features include high performance due to Rust-built web layer and task coordination, easy-to-use Python interface, dynamic batching, pipelined stages for handling mixed workloads, and cloud-friendliness with model warmup, graceful shutdown, and Prometheus monitoring metrics, making it easily manageable by Kubernetes or other container orchestration systems.
-Mosec is centered around cloud ecosystems and is well suited for serving models efficiently with its web layer, allowing developers to focus on model optimization and backend logic.
+\textbf{Mosec.} Mosec~\citep{yang2021mosec} is a serving framework built to streamline the serving of machine learning models into backend services and microservices.
+Mosec's key features include continuous batching~\citep{yu2022orca}, pipelined stages for handling mixed workloads, and essential cloud features like model warmup, graceful shutdown, and Prometheus monitoring metrics, making it easily manageable by Kubernetes or other container systems.

-\textbf{LLM Foundry.} LLM Foundry~\cite{llmfoundry} is a library for finetuning, evaluating, and deploying LLMs for inference with Composer and the MosaicML platform.
-It supports distributed inference, dynamic batching, and prompt batching for efficient deployment.
-Similar to its complimentary training framework Composer, LLM Foundry is designed to be easy to use, efficient, and flexible, aimed at enabling rapid experimentation with the latest techniques in LLMs.
-It also provides straightforward interfaces to Mosaic's Pretrained Transformers (MPT) (GPT-style models with built-in support for features like FlashAttention~\cite{dao2022flashattention} and ALiBi~\cite{press2021train}).
-It is complementary to MosaicML's Composer framework and while Composer focuses on distributed training, LLM Foundry provides support for deploying those models and enabling rapid experimentation with the latest techniques.